Will Doherty

 Category Native/Expert Fluent Basic Rusty Ancient

-OS & Associated GUI Software: Windows MacOS, Linux, BSD Unix - DOS VMS
+OS & Associated GUI Software: Windows 7, Windows XP PalmOS, MacOS, Linux, BSD Unix - DOS VMS

-Software: OpenOffice, MS Word, Excel, PowerPoint, Paint, Eudora, WinZip, Mozilla Firefox, QuickBooks, Palm Desktop, Trillian and other chat clients MS Project, Access, Outlook, Internet Explorer, CoffeeCup, FrameMaker (inc. Japanese), ACT!, SecureCRT, SSH Secure Shell, iTunes, Legacy, Skype Adobe Photoshop, Acrobat Distiller/Exchange, CutePDF, Gallery, Tortoise SVN, Lotus Notes, SPSS, Sybase SQL Server, SCCS Lotus 1-2-3, Adobe Illustrator, Pocket Controller Pro, Cisco VPN Client, ManagePro, Dragon Naturally Speaking, Sony Digital Voice Editor troff
+Software: OpenOffice, MS Word, Excel, PowerPoint, Paint, Eudora, WinZip, Mozilla Firefox, QuickBooks, Palm Desktop, Trillian and other chat clients Quickbase, @Task, MS Project, Access, Outlook, Internet Explorer, CoffeeCup, FrameMaker (inc. Japanese), ACT!, SecureCRT, SSH Secure Shell, iTunes, Legacy, Skype Adobe Photoshop, Acrobat Distiller/Exchange, CutePDF, Gallery, Lotus Notes, Perforce, SPSS, Sybase SQL Server, SCCS, Tortoise SVN Lotus 1-2-3, Adobe Illustrator, Pocket Controller Pro, Cisco VPN Client, ManagePro, Dragon Naturally Speaking, Sony Digital Voice Editor troff

 Programming Languages: - HTML Perl, Python, SQL Java, XML C, Basic, PostScript, SGML, Lisp, Scheme

-Human Languages: American English French German (basic+), Spanish, Portuguese Arabic, Hindi, Mandarin Chinese, Japanese (conversation, alphabets, & ~300 Kanji), Russian, and other languages Latin
+Human Languages: U.S. English French German, Spanish, Portuguese Arabic, Hindi, Mandarin Chinese, Japanese (conversation, alphabets, & ~300 Kanji), Russian, and other languages Egyptian, Latin

 Organizations, Conferences, and Publications